duckonomy/ianpark.dev/src/content/post/spring-to-go-5.md

 }
 ```

-## The Horror Stories We Don't Talk About
+# The Horror Stories We Don't Talk About

 Let me tell you about that one time in production...
-Actually, let me tell you about MANY times in production with Java exceptions:
+Actually, let me tell you about *many* times in production with Java exceptions:

 ```java
 try {